 - 1. Fundraising requests that are part of a course will be immediately forwarded to the School's Dean for class projects in courses offered by a School.
-The Dean will also receive information from the Student Fundraising Calendar of previously approved projects for the same period as listed on the request form and additional permission information that has been submitted. - At the same time, Development and Marketing will receive a copy of the fundraising request, the name of the Dean reviewing the request and instructions to contact the Dean if they have any concerns. - 3.
-The Dean will communicate his/her decision to the student and send a copy of the decision to the Office of Student Affairs so the fundraising event can be added to the Student Fundraising Calendar.
+The Dean will also receive information from the Student Fundraising Calendar of previously approved projects for the same period as listed on the request form and additional permission information that has been submitted. - Advancement will receive a copy of the fundraising request, the name of the Dean reviewing the request and instructions to contact the Dean if they have any concerns. - 3.
+The Dean will communicate his/her decision to the student and send a copy of the decision to the Office of Student Life so the fundraising event can be added to the Student Fundraising Calendar.